Arshia-Moharrary/aceBlog/README.md

 [http://localhost:9000/admin.php](http://localhost:9000/admin.php)
 ## 7 - Delete some file for security reason
 Delete dbc.php and admin.php files so that normal users cannot access them
+## 8 - Create a directory for uploaded files
+In the aceBlog create a directory with <b>uploads</b> name for upload image to this directory